atndan/Applied-Data-Science-Capstone/README.md

-Applied Data Science Capstone IBM Course
+A data science capstone IMB course, main research goal is to predict if the Falcon 9 first stage will land successful.

+A full stack data science project from data collecting (collect from spaceX API, Wikipedia), data wrangling, EDA, interactive dashboard, maping plot, location analysis on map, modeling and predicting, models used are Logistic, SVM, Decision Tree, KNN.

-Space X Falcon 9 First Stage Landing Prediction
+**Space X Falcon 9 First Stage Landing Prediction**

 ### Summary of methodologies